bolderflight/effector/README.md

 **void EnableServos()** Enables servos to output values.

-**DisableServos()** Disables servo commands, using the failsafe value instead.
+**void DisableServos()** Disables servo commands, using the failsafe value instead.
 Together with the *EnableServos* function, this could be part of a lost link solution.